These are the best places to travel this summer

 The focus here is less on warbling nuns and problems like Maria than the lives of the real von Trapp Family Singers and how the movie differs from reality.
 That said, true fans might well want to burst into song exploring the memorabilia, photos, costumes and furnishings that bring the story vividly to life.

-A line of young children waiting with adults to go on a small steam train
+A short line of children waiting with adults to ride a small steam train

-Learn about tradition at the open-air Freilichtmuseum © Yuri Turkov / Shutterstock
+Learn about Austrian tradition at the open-air Freilichtmuseum.
+Yuri Turkov/Shutterstock

 Giving you a taste of rural Austrian life over the past six centuries, the open-air Freilichtmuseum sits in the foothills of the 1973m (6473ft) peak of Untersberg on the city’s fringes.
 Allow time as there is lots to see on the 7km (4 mile) trail that takes you on a fascinating spin of 100 traditional dwellings, showcasing the crafts and trades of yore in everything from timber-built farmhouses to watermills, stables, threshing barns, chapels, breweries, laundries and grocery stores.